-- failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities; - unforeseen safety issues or lack of effectiveness; and - lack of adequate funding to continue the clinical trial.
+- Ϋ́ failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - Ÿ inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities; - Ϋ́ unforeseen safety issues, including serious adverse events associated with a product candidate, or lack of effectiveness; and - $\ddot{Y}$ lack of adequate funding to continue the clinical trial.

-Positive results in previous clinical trials of MG01CI may not be replicated in future clinical trials of MG01CI, which could result in development delays or a failure to obtain marketing approval.
+Positive results in previous pre-clinical and clinical trials of MG01CI may not be replicated in future clinical trials of MG01CI, which could result in development delays or a failure to obtain marketing approval.

-Positive results in previous clinical studies of MG01CI may not be predictive of similar results in future clinical trials.
+Positive results in previous pre-clinical and clinical studies of MG01CI may not be predictive of similar results in future clinical trials.
 Also, interim results during a clinical trial do not necessarily predict final results.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials even after achieving promising results in early-stage development.
-Accordingly, the results from the completed preclinical studies and clinical trials for MG01CI may not be predictive of the results we may obtain in later stage trials.
+Accordingly, the results from the completed pre-clinical studies and clinical trials for MG01CI may not be predictive of the results we may obtain in later stage trials.
 Our clinical trials may produce negative or inconclusive results, and we may decide, or regulators may require us, to conduct additional clinical trials.
-Moreover, clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain FDA approval for their products.
+Moreover, clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in pre-clinical studies and clinical trials have nonetheless failed to obtain FDA approval for their products.